Skip to content

 Often misdiagnosed, depression is a disease with multiple causes, about which we still have much to learn.

-Sadness, dark thoughts, low self-esteem, lost of interest or pleasure… depression is no mere case of the blues, it is a real disease.
+Sadness, dark thoughts, low self-esteem, lost of interest or enjoyment… depression is no mere case of the blues, it is a real disease.
 It affects all aspects of daily life and is linked to an increased risk of suicide.
 It can lead to addictions as well as heart disease, diabetes, and sexual disorders.

-Approximately 280 million
+≈ 280 million

-the number of people living with depression in 2023 Depression is about 50% more common among women than among men.1
+The number of people living with depression in 2023 Depression is about 50% more common among women than among men.1

 +75%

-of people in low and middle-income countries receive no treatment.1
+Over 75% of people in low and middle-income countries receive no treatment.1

 +700 000